Category:

 Installation Best Practices

 When installing solar panels, select an MCS-certified installer with reliable experience.
 Certified installers adhere to industry standards, ensuring a safe and efficient installation and they offer workmanship and product guarantees for peace of mind.
-Choose high-quality solar panels, inverters, and mounting equipment (not all products are made equal) and install solar panels with secure and weather-resistant mounting to stand the test of time.
+Choose high-quality solar panels, inverters, and mounting system equipment (not all products are made equal) and install solar panels with secure and weather-resistant mounting to stand the test of time.

 Do you need an electrician to install solar panels?